JNaveenRoshan/GCP_tutorial_materials/Increase_size_of_VM/Readme.md

 8. Note that however in deleting the instance the default boot disk will be deleted but not the additional disk

-9. You can see this but going to Compute engine-->Disks
+9. You can see this by going to Compute engine-->Disks